aws-samples/aws-deeplens-recipes/content/300_intermediate/310_worker_safety/312_extend_sample_project/_index.md

 1. Using your browser, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
 2. Choose Projects, then choose Create new project.
 3. On the Choose project type screen, Choose Create a new blank project, and click Next.
-4. On the Specify project details screen

-* Under Project information section:
+4. On the Specify project details screen, under Project information section:
     * Project name: your-user-name-worker-safety (example: kashif-worker-safety)
-* Under Project content:
+5. On the Specify project details screen, under Project content:
     * Click on Add model, click on radio button for deeplens-object-detection and click Add model.
     * Click on Add function, click on radio button for your lambda function (example: kashif-worker-safety-deeplens) lambda function and click Add function.

-* Click Create.
+6. Click Create.
 This returns you to the Projects screen.